-The majority of the clinical component of the educational program is provided in the Dental Care Center of the School of Dental Medicine, a state of the art facility situated in a pleasant suburban community.
+Students receive extensive training in the behavioral sciences and practice management that helps them to better understand the social and community context within which dentists function.
+They learn to establish rapport with their patients and to establish a partnership that helps to assure the best possible clinical outcomes are achieved.
+Most of the clinical component of the educational program is provided in the Dental Care Center of the School of Dental Medicine, a state of the art facility situated in a pleasant suburban community.
 The largest dental treatment facility on Long Island, the Dental Care Center provides care for thousands of patients, offering a rich diversity of patient needs to enhance the clinical experience of the students.
 Clinical experiences begin in the latter part of the first year, with increasing clinical education in the second, third and fourth years.
 The student is responsible for obtaining thorough medical, dental, and psychosocial histories; determining diagnoses; developing patient centered treatment plans; and rendering comprehensive care for his or her patients.
-The School of Dental Medicine ranks among the top five dental schools in the nation for the amount of clinic activity per student.
+The School of Dental Medicine ranks among the top five dental schools in the nation for the amount of supervised clinic experience per student.
 The number of patient visits per student is also one of the highest in the country, compared to all other dental schools.

 Whereas the majority of instruction in the early clinical years is discipline based, the fourth year clinical experience is provided in the General Practice Program.
 This innovative program enables students to treat their patients in a setting, which simulates general dental practice.
 Clinical instruction is provided by general dentists and specialists where appropriate.
-Practice management skills and behavioral sciences are reinforced by faculty on a daily basis, as students refine their clinical abilities.
+Practice management and behavioral sciences skills are reinforced by faculty on a daily basis, as students refine their clinical abilities.
 Students may participate in the senior selective program in which up to 120 hours can be devoted to advanced training in various clinical disciplines or research projects.
 Upon completion of the General Practice Program, students can be confident in their abilities as competent dentists prepared to embark upon their futures in dentistry.

-For additional information regarding the School of Dental Medicine, please call 631-632-8980, or write:
+For additional information regarding the School of Dental Medicine, please call (631) 632-8871, or write:

-Office of Academic Affairs, Admissions and Financial Aid School of Dental Medicine Stony Brook University Stony Brook, NY 11794-8709 http://www.hsc.stonybrook.edu/dental/index.cfm
+Office of Academic Affairs, Admissions and Financial Aid School of Dental Medicine Stony Brook University Stony Brook, NY 11794-8709 www.hsc.stonybrook.edu/dental/index.cfm